 Activities & Impact

 Ultimately, this approach helps everyone.
 It does this by encouraging cultural exchange and mutual understanding.
-It also empowers the local residents.
+It also empowers the residents.

 Overall, this eco program aims to raise awareness.
 It also works to promote responsible behavior.